noheadx/noheadx.me/content/posts/2025-12-04-good_software_pt1.markdown

 part: 1
 summary: "The definition of good software has split into two realities.
 Most leaders still haven't realized it."
 categories: ['What is good software?', 'Tech', '2025']
 draft: false
 ---
 ## Introduction

 For most of the past thirty years, software quality was judged through a simple lens.
 If the system worked, the business could operate on it, and users were not constantly complaining, executives called it good.
-The internal workings of the system were largely invisible to leadership.
+The internal workings of the system were largely invisible to board rooms.
 Architecture, maintainability, long-term cost—these were topics left to engineering teams, not senior decision-makers.

 That mindset persisted because it was sufficient during a time when systems changed slowly, data volumes were limited, and software played a narrower role in everyday operations.
 Today, software defines how businesses operate, scale, and compete.
 Yet, many organizations still evaluate software using the same criteria as used in 1995.

-The industry has shifted.
+But the industry has shifted.
 The expectations placed on software have shifted.
 The capabilities available to teams have shifted.
-Good software now has a much broader meaning, and ignoring that widening scope has consequences that leadership cannot afford to overlook.
+Good software now has a much broader meaning, and ignoring that widening scope has consequences that no manager can afford to overlook.

 This first article sets the foundation for the entire series.
 It explains why the definition of “good software” has diverged into two competing realities—and why the gap between them is now creating operational risk, financial waste, and strategic misalignment.

 Everything that follows in the series builds on this point:

-**the definition has split, and leadership must finally acknowledge it.**
+**the definition has split, and management must finally acknowledge it.**

 {{< unsafe >}}
     <p style="">